THURSDAY, JULY 18

 Marsha Moor, Advanced Care Solutions

 In times of change or challenge, it's common to focus on the negative aspects or failures instead of acknowledging what has worked well.
 By defining what constitutes 'good,' we can effectively align groups or individuals toward a common direction.
 In this session, we will explore the powerful use of the teach-back method for achieving successful outcomes.
 This approach involves saturating a topic through repeated demonstration and understanding.
-While traditionally employed in clinician-patient relationships, its application in leadership and development can guide teams toward realizing the 'dream, believe, achieve' ethos in their goals.
+While traditionally employed in clinician-patient relationships, its application in leadership and development can guide teams toward realizing the "dream, believe, achieve" ethos in their goals.
 Join us as we delve into strategies for leveraging the teach-back method to navigate challenges and drive positive change.

-1:30 PM-2:20 PM | Operations, Financial & Human Resources Track | Citron North-Central
+1:30 PM-2:20 PM | Medicare Track | Citron North-Center

 Kim Wilkerson, SimiTree